sverweij/dependency-cruiser/doc/rules-reference.md

 > you want the same pruning for all visualisations.

 The filters the _reporterOptions.dot.filters_ support are _includeOnly_, _exclude_ and _focus_.
-Currently they only support the path attribute.
+Currently they only support the path attribute (which, just like the ones on top cruise level accepts either a regular-expression-as-a-string or an array of them).

 Example: